 The hormone that controls your blood sugar levels is insulin.
 When your blood sugar is high, your pancreas produces insulin which removes the sugar from the blood and sends it into the cells for storage.
 When your body is sensitive to insulin, your blood sugar remains high, and your pancreas has to produce more insulin to overcome the resistance.
 Over time, your pancreas becomes more and more ineffective as its insulin-producing cells start to deplete.
 The excessive blood sugar also leads to organ and nerve damage.
 Being overweight or obese or having a family history of type 2 diabetes increases your risk of being resistant to insulin.
 Here are a few natural ways to make your cells more responsive to insulin.

 Exercising regularly is a great way to improve your insulin sensitivity.
-When you exercise, the sugar from your blood is moved to your muscles for storage and you will experience an immediate rise in insulin sensitivity, which lasts for 2
+When you exercise, the sugar from your blood is moved to your muscles for storage and you will experience an immediate rise in insulin sensitivity, which lasts for 2 to 48 hours.
+Cardio and strength training are effective forms of exercise when it comes to increasing your insulin sensitivity.
+So, you should incorporate both into your training regime.

 2. Sleep Well